-The development, implementation and harmonisation of medical devices regulations and technical standards to ensure public health and safety have linkages with international trade obligations and domestic trade measures.
-The work of the Global Harmonisation Task Force is a good example:
+The development, implementation and harmonization of medical devices regulations and technical standards to ensure public health and safety have linkages with international trade obligations and domestic trade measures.
+The work of the Global Harmonization Task Force is a good example:

 "The objective of the Global Harmonization Task Force (GHTF) is to encourage convergence at the global level in the evolution of regulatory systems for medical devices in order to facilitate trade whilst preserving the right of participating members to address the protection of public health by regulatory means considered to be most suitable".
 (Source: GHTF website)